marijnh/Eloquent-JavaScript/19_paint.md

 To see why this is important, let's consider the alternative—distributing pieces of state throughout the interface.
 Up to a certain point, this is easier to program.
-We can just put in a ((color field)), wire it up to store its value somewhere when it changes, and have all operations that need to know the current color look at that value.
+We can just put in a ((color field)), and read its value when we need to know the current color.

 But then we add the ((color picker))—a tool that lets you click on the picture to select the color of a given pixel.
 In order to keep the